cnerg/cnerg.github.com/source/jobs/ra-2016-imaging-cvt.rst

-To be considered for a Research Assistant position (50% plus tuition remission), please send a letter of interest, resume, and unofficial transcript to  cnerg-cvt _at_ lists.wisc.edu
+To be considered for a Research Assistant position (50% plus tuition remission), please send a letter of interest, resume, and unofficial transcript to Paul Wilson or Meghan McGarry at cnerg-cvt _at_ lists.wisc.edu